MeAkash77/SafeHire.ai-Advanced-AI-Powered-Internship-Fraud-Detection-Company-Verification/README.md

 ## 🌟 **Project Overview**

-SnifTern.ai is a comprehensive, AI-powered internship fraud detection platform built with Flask.
+SafeHire.ai is a comprehensive, AI-powered internship fraud detection platform built with Flask.
 It uses advanced machine learning and pattern recognition to identify fake internship postings and verify company legitimacy.
 The platform features a modern dark-themed web interface with multi-language support.

 ---